Last updated: January 6th, 2023

 However, 2:1 is a good starting point for MTB, and 2.5:1 is good for road.
 From there, plan on swapping gears a few times (never more than 1-2 teeth each time) until it feels like the right compromise between speed and climbing ability.

 Gear ratio is a useful number, but it’s more helpful to use gear inches, which accounts for wheel and tire size.
 Those vary widely, so the same gear ratio may feel wildly different on any two bikes.
-Conversely, difference gear ratios may yield the same gear inches and therefore (roughly) the same feel.
+Conversely, a different gear ratio may yield the same gear inches and therefore (roughly) the same feel.

-So, to convert the starting gear ratios above, we’d get roughly 55″ for MTB and 67″ for road.
+So, to convert the initial gear ratios above, we’d get roughly 55″ for MTB, 67″ for road, and 73″ for fixed-gear bikes.
 Again, these shouldn’t be too bad, but you’ll almost certainly want to adjust from there!